 Intel is the Primary User of LGA Based CPUs

-The first processor by Intel to use the LGA SMT were the Pentium II and Celeron CPU in 1997.
+The first processor by Intel to use the LGA SMT was the Pentium II and Celeron CPU in 1997.

-The current Intel socket for the mainstream DESKTOP CPUs are as follows:
+The current Intel socket for the mainstream DESKTOP CPUs is as follows:

 For Intel Workstation CPUs:

 - LGA 2066 for 10th Gen Intel Core Extreme processors like the Intel Core i9-10980XE